lgerrets/DuoDungeonPlugin/README.md

 - life loss
 + default structures on map
 + missile
+- show mobs' health on top of their head
 - mobs:
   - without helmet + fire resistance, to give runners fire on melee hit
   - no natural mob spawn